side-wave1

 No known natural or herbal remedies have been proven effective for vitiligo.
 It’s advisable to consult a dermatologist for treatment.

-Eczema is a chronic (long lasting) condition that is controllable but unfortunately not curable.
-It presents as itchy red rashes, which ooze liquid and accompanied by cracked and dry skin.
+Eczema is a chronic (long-lasting) condition that is controllable but unfortunately not curable.
+It presents as itchy, red rashes that may ooze fluid and are often accompanied by cracked and dry skin.
 It can occur at any age.
-When occurring in children, it is called as atopic dermatitis.
-Eczema can occur on any part of the body.
-It is non contagious.
+When it occurs in children, it is referred to as atopic dermatitis.
+Eczema can appear on any part of the body and is not contagious.

-Eczema mainly occurs on areas like, hands, feet, ankles, wrists, neck, upper chest, eyelids, inside the bend of the elbows and knees.
-In infants, the face and scalp can also be covered.
+Eczema commonly appears on areas such as the hands, feet, ankles, wrists, neck, upper chest, eyelids, and inside the bends of the elbows and knees.
+In infants, it may also affect the face and scalp.

-Eczema is mainly genetic in nature.
-Meaning there is a variation in a gene which causes the skin to lose its ability to retain moisture and dry out quickly.
-This in turn causes the skin to be affected by allergens and irritants and also environemntal factors.
+Eczema is primarily genetic in nature, meaning that a variation in a gene causes the skin to lose its ability to retain moisture, leading it to dry out quickly.
+This, in turn, makes the skin more susceptible to allergens, irritants, and environmental factors.

-– Ensuring that the skin does not dry out due to exposure to hot water or dry weather.
+• Preventing the skin from drying out due to hot water or dry weather

-Eczema is laregly treated with oral and topical medication in combination with appropriate lifestyle and habit changes.
+Eczema is largely treated with a combination of oral and topical medications, along with appropriate lifestyle and habit changes.

 Yes, certain food allergies can trigger eczema flare-ups, particularly in children.
 Common triggers include eggs, dairy, nuts, and soy.